danielbereza50/Career_Projects/README.md

+1. Install Node.js and npm on your Mac.

+2. Install MongoDB on your Mac or use a cloud-based MongoDB service like MongoDB Atlas.

+3. Create a new directory for your project and navigate to it in your terminal.

+4. Initialize a new Node.js project using the command npm init.

+5. Install the required dependencies for your MERN stack using the following command:

+npm install express body-parser mongoose concurrently nodemon

+6. Install React.js by running the following command:

+npx create-react-app client

+7. Create a file called .env in the root directory of your project and add your MongoDB connection string to it using the following format:

+MONGO_URI=your-mongodb-connection-string

+Replace your-mongodb-connection-string with your actual MongoDB connection string.

+8. Open two terminal windows and navigate to your project directory in both of them.

+9. In the first terminal window, run the following command to start the Node.js server:

+npm run server

+10. In the second terminal window, run the following command to start the React.js development server:

+npm run client

+11. You can now start building your MERN stack application by editing the files in the client and server directories of your project.

+Note that the steps for installing Node.js and npm on a Mac may vary depending on your system.
+You can download and install Node.js and npm from the official Node.js website (https://nodejs.org/en/download/) or by using a package manager like Homebrew (https://brew.sh/), composer might also be required as well for a package manager.

 The MERN stack is a popular technology stack for building modern web applications.
 It is an acronym for four technologies: